mmajanen/Copper/README.md

 -------------------------------------------------

 ### How to integrate the Copper sources into Firefox:
+0. Copy the .xpi file to your Linux computer, then select Tools – add-ons – install from file in Firefox.
+You may have to allow unsigned add-ons by opening about:config and setting xpinstall.signature.required to false.
+If everything works, skip the rest of the steps.
+(MiM)

 1. Get the sources from Github: `clone git://github.com/mkovatsc/Copper.git`
 2. Add a text file named `copper@vs.inf.ethz.ch` to your extension directory of your profile: